Channel Islands National Park | Santa Cruz Island

 Ventura Harbor Channel Islands National Park

-The several activities you can do on the islands include the following:
+There is a vast array of activities you can do on the islands including the following:

-Santa Cruz is the island we chose to explore and go hiking.
-We also planned the extra tour of Painted Cave.
-We called about a week prior to our visit and made our reservation and purchase on the catamaran boat operated by Island Packers, Inc. There is an additional fee for Painted Cave; and it was well worth it!
+Santa Cruz is the island we chose to explore and take a hiking adventure.
+We also plan to take the extended tour into the sea cave.
+We made our reservation about a week prior to our visit.
+Island Packers, Inc. are the operators of the catamaran that you will ride to visit one of the islands.
+There is an additional fee to go to the sea cave; and it was well worth it!
 Learn more about prices and trip info here: islandpackers.com

 For this type of adventure, you need to plan and be prepared in advance for your day trip, which is the tour that we chose.
 We were informed to bring the following since there are no concessions, water, or supplies on the island.